2010 United States Senate election in Iowa

 The 2010 United States Senate election in Iowa was held on November 2, 2010, alongside other elections to the United States Senate in other states as well as elections to the United States House of Representatives and various state and local elections in Iowa.
 The party primary elections were held on June 8, 2010.
 Incumbent Republican U.S. Senator Chuck Grassley won reelection to a sixth term.
+This was the first time since 1986 where the losing Democratic United States Senate nominee carried any of the counties in Iowa for this seat.

+This was one of the five Republican-held Senate seats up for election in a state that Barack Obama won in the 2008 presidential election.